andreapinillos/MongoScraper/README.md

 # MongoScraper
-A web app that scrapes news from a news website.
+A web app that scrapes poems from a poem website.
 Made with Mongo and Cheerio.